 This stew also reheats very well and makes for amazing left overs the next day (or two!).
 This dish will last for up to 3 days in the fridge.
 Just make sure it is covered well or sealed in a tupperware container.
 Or even better, stick the whole saucepan in the fridge.
 It will make reheating super easy!
 If you make a large batch, you can also freeze this stew for up to one month and thaw it on a weeknight when you are too tired to make dinner.

-Lentil Stew with Carrots and Potatoes is a hearty Middle Eastern vegetarian stew that makes for a nutritious and wholesome meal tonight!
+This hearty, vegan Middle Eastern vegetarian lentil stew with carrots and potatoes makes for a nutritious and wholesome meal tonight!

 - 1 teaspoon oil